Cluster 1: Key Ideas and DetailsArchived

 Type: Lesson Plan

-This lesson focuses on helping students identify text features, understand their purpose, and apply this knowledge to understand the non-fiction text Great Migrations Elephants by Laura Marsh (770L) by asking and answering text-based questions.
+This lesson focuses on helping students identify text features in order to better understand author’s purpose.
+Students will apply this knowledge to understand the informational text Great Migrations Elephants by Laura Marsh.

 Type: Lesson Plan